median-man/Responsive-Portfolio/README.md

 * Added higher resolution image for me.jpg.
 (600x600)
 * Added css for responsive layout.
 * Fixed social media links on contact.html and portfolio.html.
+* Fixed padding between main container and header on viewports widths from 641 to 700px.

 ## TO DO:
 * ~~edit style for m-w of 980 px~~